-- (a) may dismiss an appeal if the appellant fails to comply with subsection (4) of this section within the time prescribed by regulations under subsection (5); and - (b) may allow an appeal and quash the enforcement notice if the local planning authority fail to comply with any requirement of regulations made by virtue of paragraph (b), (c) or (e) of subsection (5) of this section within the period prescribed by the regulations.
+- (a) may dismiss an appeal if the appellant fails to comply with subsection (4) of this section within the time prescribed by regulations under subsection (5); and (b) may allow an appeal and quash the enforcement notice if the local planning authority fail to comply with any requirement of - regulations made by virtue of paragraph (b), (c) or (e) of subsection (5) of this section within the period prescribed by the regulations.

-Subject to subsection (8) below, the Secretary of State shall, if either the appellant or the local planning authority so desire, (7) afford to each of them an opportunity of appearing before, and being heard by, a person appointed by the Secretary of State for the purpose.
+(7) Subject to subsection (8) below, the Secretary of State shall, if either the appellant or the local planning authority so desire, afford to each of them an opportunity of appearing before, and being heard by, a person appointed by the Secretary of State for the purpose.

-(8) The Secretary of State shall not be required to afford such an opportunity if he proposes to dismiss an appeal under paragraph (a) of subsection (6) of this section or to allow an appeal and quash the enforcement notice under paragraph (b) of that subsection.
-(9) Ifto give such information within that time.
+(8) The Secretary of State shall not be required to afford such an opportunity if he proposes to dismiss an appeal under paragraph (α) of subsection (6) of this section or to allow an appeal and quash the enforcement notice under paragraph (b) of that subsection.
+(9) Ifthe Secretary of State may determine the appeal without considering any of the specified grounds as to which the appellant has failed to give such information within that time.

-(a) a statement under subsection (4) of this section specifies more than one ground on which the appellant is appealling against an enforcement notice; but

-(b) the appellant does not give information required under paragraph (b) of that subsection to each of the specified grounds within the time prescribed by regulations under subsection (5) of this section, the Secretary of State may determine the appeal without considering any of the specified grounds as to which the appellant has failed
+- (a) a statement under subsection (4) of this section specifies more than one ground on which the appellant is appealling against an enforcement notice; but - (b) the appellant does not give information required under paragraph (b) of that subsection to each of the specified grounds within the time prescribed by regulations under subsection (5) of this section,